intel/intel-extension-for-transformers/docs/objectives.md

 # Objective
 In terms of evaluating the status of a specific model during tuning, we should have general objectives to measure the status of different models.

-NLP Toolkit supports to optimized low-precision recipes for deep learning models to achieve optimal product objectives like inference performance and memory usage with expected accuracy criteria and now supports Objectives which is supported in [INC](https://github.com/intel-innersource/frameworks.ai.lpot.intel-lpot/blob/master/docs/objective.md#built-in-objective-support-list).
+Intel Extension for Transformers supports to optimized low-precision recipes for deep learning models to achieve optimal product objectives like inference performance and memory usage with expected accuracy criteria and now supports Objectives which is supported in [INC](https://github.com/intel-innersource/frameworks.ai.lpot.intel-lpot/blob/master/docs/objective.md#built-in-objective-support-list).

 - arguments:
     |Argument   |Type       |Description                                        |Default value    |